canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Read The Docs configuration file
 ================================

+Read The Docs is a documentation building and hosting platform.
+It takes the documentation created using Sphinx (or other tools) and builds and publishes it online.

-If you are publishing your documentation through Read the Docs, Read the Docs build logic is declared in ``.readthedocs.yaml``.
-Starter Pack comes with a pre-configured  ``.readthedocs.yaml`` with default values that should work for the majority of projects.
+If you are publishing your documentation through Read the Docs, the Read the Docs build logic is declared in ``.readthedocs.yaml``.
+The Starter Pack comes with a pre-configured  ``.readthedocs.yaml`` with default values that should work for the majority of projects.

 See :ref:`rtd` to learn how configure your Read the Docs instance.